stelios-c/GPS_analysis/README.md

 # GPS_analysis
 Analysis of GPS interruption data in public domain.
 This is a project I do in my free time, using public datasets processed with JupyterLab on Github Codespaces.
 It is not related to my current or previous employers.

+# License status of source data
+At the time of writing, wikipedia is available under the Creative Commons Attribution-ShareAlike 3.0 License.
+The Navigation Center of the United States Coast Guard does not have a copyright or license statement on their website.
+The data is scraped as 'fair use'.

+# Roadmap
 Aims:
 - Clean up data in a way that allows longer term trends, global year on year analysis.
 - Extract enough detail so that the dataset can serve as labelling/ground truth for GPS interference detection work.